 The women’s version is pictured.
 The men’s version is called the Stout.

 I have a slightly older version of this pack called The Jade.
 You can still get it, but the Amber/Stout is the updated version.
-My Jade served me well on both Caminos.
+My Jade served me well on my Caminos.
 It was very light and comfortable.

 PROS: It hits all of the features above and has easy to reach water bottle pockets, an adjustable chest strap and lots of pockets.